JosephMawer/TraderVI/README.md

 * Back test our algorithms to prove they work
   * _In the context of time-series forecasting, the notion of backtesting refers to the process of assessing the accuracy of a forecasting method using existing historical data.
 The process is typically iterative and repeated over multiple dates present in the historical data._
 * Build a system that supports ad hoc data analysis, both historical and real time (streamed data), using a fluent system.
-* Build a system that
+* Build a system that allows the continuous running of ad hoc analysis, and chaining together of these analysis

 ## Birds Eye View Of The System